zulip/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 {start_tabs}

-{tab|desktop}
+{tab|desktop-web}

 {!message-actions-menu.md!}

 1. Click **Copy link to message**.

-{tab|web}
+!!! tip ""

-1. Click on the timestamp of the message.

-1. Copy the URL from your browser's address bar.
+    If using Zulip in a browser, you can also click on the timestamp of a message, and copy the URL from your browser's address bar.

 {end_tabs}